ioccc-src/winner/next/rules.md

 and are **VERY LIKELY** to be updated before the next IOCCC.
 They are are provided as a **very tentative** hint at **what MIGHT** be used in the next IOCCC.

-Please regard these rules as a historical archive.

 # The IOCCC is closed